johnandrea/draw-dna-matches/README.md

 --reverse-arrows

 Reverse the order of the arrows between parents and children.
 Default is from children to parents.
+Only relevant for format=tree.

 --orientation=direction

 Set the orientatation of the diagram in the DOT file output.
 Default is "LR" for left-to-right.
 Other choices are "TB" for top-to-bottom, plus "BT" (bottom-top), and "RL" (right-left).
+Only relevant for format=tree.

 --shortname

 Use only the first word from a given name (if "givn" part exists) in order to make a smaller graph without middle names and initials.
-Default is not to use this option.
+Default is to not use this option.
+Not relevant for format=gedcom.

 --libpath=directory-containing-readgedcom